 I’m not sure I’ve ever seen someone post a book review that includes a copy and paste of the book description.
 If this actually happens then it is either a compliment to the blurb author for capturing the book perfectly so as to act as an appropriate review, or someone needs to learn how to type their own thoughts.

 Now these have all been relatively minor gripes to quibble with.
 Fun fact: Quibbles are the Earth equivalent of Tribbles.
-Bonus fact: the most famous Quibble currently sits on the next president of the USA’s head.
+Bonus fact: the most famous Quibble currently sits on the President of the USA’s head.

 In summary, it’s best to be thankful for readers writing reviews, even the bad reviews.